yashwanthmg/Mini-Video-LLM/readme.md

 3. Prepare your video clip:

-	Place the video clip you want to summarize in the videos/ directory.
+	Place the video clip you want to summarize in the videos directory.

 4. Run the scripts: